rrthomas/DarkGlass/doc/Installation.md

 as Markdown files, whose contents is then templated into the structure given by the `view.html` template file, which you can customize as desired.
 Other resources such as media files, CSS (including DarkGlass’s own `style.css`) and any web server configuration files, are rendered verbatim.
+See [How output is generated from input](How output is generated from input.md) for more details.

 Depending on whether you want to use DarkGlass statically or dynamically, see the [Static sites](Static sites.md) or [Dynamic sites](Dynamic sites.md).